casperkaae/parmesan/README.rst

 * Layers for Monte Carlo approximation of integrals used in (importance weighted) variational autoencoders in *parmesan/layers/sample.py*
 * Layers for constructing Ladder Networks in *parmesan/layers/ladderlayers.py*
+* Layers for implementing normalizing flows in *parmesan/layers/flow.py*

 Please see these for further details.
 Further see the examples section below for working examples.